dadi/registry/API/hooks/slugify/README.md

 ## Attaching the hook

-The layout hook needs to be attached to the `beforeCreate` or `beforeUpdate` hook list.
+The slugify hook needs to be attached to the `beforeCreate` or `beforeUpdate` hook list.

 ```json
 "hooks": {